Jenil-10/Monitoring-Light-intensity-value-in-Thing-speak-cloud-/README.md

 REG.
 NO.:212223220040

-# Uploading LDR sensor data in Thing Speak cloud
+# EX NO:4 Uploading LDR sensor data in Thing Speak cloud

 # AIM:
 To monitor the Light-intensity value in the Thing speak cloud using LDR sensor and ESP32 controller.